ros2/rmw_cyclonedds/shared_memory_support.md

 1. Shared Memory has to be enabled in the configuration.
 2. The subscription has to be local on the same machine (i.e. same or different process, but no remote subscription).
 3. The QoS settings admit Shared Memory transfer (cf. [QoS settings](#QoS-settings))
-4. The message type has fixed size (i.e. no strings or sequences of dynamic length)

 If these conditions are satisfied we can publish the data in two different ways, but only by using the loan API we will achieve zero-copy transfer.